Covid 19 coronavirus: No new cases, but 'we can't afford Covid-19 fatigue to set in'

 - Covid 19 coronavirus: PM Jacinda Ardern on quarantine charges, border re-opening - NZ Herald

-The pair will reveal how many, if any, new cases of Covid-19 there are in New Zealand.

-They will also provide an update on testing numbers, as well as how many people have downloaded the Covid-19 tracking app.

-This comes after Prime Minister Jacinda Ardern yesterday urged New Zealanders against complacency.
+Prime Minister Jacinda Ardern yesterday also urged New Zealanders against complacency.

-She also told Kiwis to "say yes to the test", as she revealed that some people are refusing a Covid-19 test.
+She told Kiwis to "say yes to the test", as she revealed that some people are refusing a Covid-19 test.

 The country was moved to alert level 1 with the expectation that everyone would maintain good hygiene, keep track of their movements, seek medical advice if they have symptoms and get tested if needed, she said.